Burger King: History

 Burger King's headquarters experienced major damage in 1992 from Hurricane Andrew.

-After Gibbon's departure, a series of CEOs each tried to repair the company's brand by changing the menu, bringing in new ad agencies and many other changes.
+After Gibbons's departure, a series of CEOs each tried to repair the company's brand by changing the menu, bringing in new ad agencies and many other changes.
 The parental disregard of the Burger King brand continued with Grand Metropolitan's merger with Guinness in 1997 when the two organizations formed the holding company Diageo.
 Eventually, the ongoing systematic institutional neglect of the brand through a string of owners damaged the company to the point where major franchises were driven out of business, and its total value was significantly decreased.
 Diageo eventually decided to divest itself of the money-losing chain and put the company up for sale in 2000.

 The 21st century saw the company return to independence when it was purchased from Diageo by a group of investment firms led by TPG Capital for US$1.5 billion in 2002.
 The new owners rapidly moved to revitalize and reorganize the company, culminating with the company being taken public in 2006 with a highly successful initial public offering.
 The firms' strategy for turning the chain around included a new advertising agency and new ad campaigns, a revamped menu strategy, a series of programs designed to revamp individual stores, a new restaurant concept called the BK Whopper Bar, and a new design format called 20/20.
 These changes successfully re-energized the company, leading to a score of profitable quarters.
-Yet, despite the successes of the new owners, the effects of the financial crisis of 2007–2010 weakened the company's financial outlooks while those of its immediate competitor McDonald's grew.
+Yet, despite the successes of the new owners, the effects of the Great Recession weakened the company's financial outlooks while those of its immediate competitor, McDonald's, grew.
 The falling value of Burger King eventually led to TPG and its partners divesting their interest in the chain in a US$3.26 billion sale to 3G Capital of Brazil.
 Analysts from financial firms UBS and Stifel Nicolaus agreed that 3G would have to invest heavily in the company to help reverse its fortunes.
-After the deal was completed, the company's stock was removed from the New York Stock Exchange, ending a four-year period as a public company.
+After the deal was completed, the company's stock was removed from the New York Stock Exchange, ending four years as a public company.
 The delisting of its stock was designed to help the company repair its fundamental business structures and continue working to close the gap with McDonald's without having to worry about pleasing shareholders.
-In the United States domestic market, the chain has fallen to third place in terms of same store sales behind Ohio-based Wendy's.
-The decline is the result of 11 consecutive quarters of same store sales decline.
+In the United States domestic market, the chain fell to third place in terms of same-store sales behind Ohio-based Wendy's.
+The decline was the result of 11 consecutive quarters of same store sales decline.